 – Management of musculoskeletal disorders, noise, work at height or machinery

 – Regulations for construction work, asbestos, chemicals, off-shore work etc.

 – Protection against sex, age and race discrimination

 – Protection for temporary workers

-What could leaving mean for workplace health and safety law?
+What could Brexit mean for workplace safety and health law?

 Leaving the EU would give the UK government complete control over workplace health and safety legislation.
 They would have the ability to revise the laws currently in place, or abolish them altogether.

 Much of our existing law has become an amalgamation of UK and European law.
 The Health and Safety at Work Act 1974 and the Corporate Manslaughter and Corporate Homicide Act 2007, are both UK laws.

 Yet, in joining the EU, the UK government had to make a number of modifications to bring UK legislation in line with EU health and safety standards.